DIAGNijmegen/pathology-whole-slide-data/README.md

 ```

 ### Batch iterator: iterator to be used for training a CNN

-- Features:
-    - Custom and build-in sampling strategies:
-        - random, balanced, area-based, and more.
-    - Custom and build-in sample/batch callbacks:
-        - fit_shape, one-hot-encoding, albumentations, and more.
-    - Multi-core patch extraction via shared memory.
+The batch generator needs to be configured via a *data* and *user config* file.
+In the user config file, custom and build-in sampling strategies can be configured, such as random, balanced, area-based, and more.
+Additionally. custom and build-in sample and batch callbacks can be composed such as fit_shape, one-hot-encoding, albumentations, and more.
+For a complete overview please check out the main [config file](https://github.com/DIAGNijmegen/pathology-whole-slide-data/blob/main/wholeslidedata/configuration/config_files/config.yml) and all the sub config files [here](https://github.com/DIAGNijmegen/pathology-whole-slide-data/tree/main/wholeslidedata/configuration/config_files)

-The batch generator needs to be configured via a data and user config file.
-Here below we show a basic example
+Here below we show a basic example of a data and user config file

 **Example of a basic data configuration file (data.yml):**
 ```yaml